 Often, bloggers see other sites in their niche as competitors, but that is not the case.
 Collaborating with other bloggers is a great way to build your blog.
 It opens up many opportunities for guest posts, backlinks, social shares, introductions to key people, and the ability to stay on top of trends in your niche.

-For example, landing a guest post on a larger blog in your niche is tough when you don’t have a relationship with the site owner but easy when you are already friends.
+For example, landing a guest post on a more prominent blog in your niche is tough when you don’t have a relationship with the site owner but easy when you are already friends.

-Also, your blogging friends are out there trying to grow their blogs as well.
+Also, your blogging friends are out there trying to grow their blogs.
 They are experimenting with new tools, tricks, and strategies.
-When they find something that works, they will share that information and help you grow.
+When they find something that works, they share that information and help you grow.

 25. Connect with people

 Sue-Ann Bubacz of Write Mix for Business